 If it’s happening outside our New Haven apartments, this news source will tell you about it.

 An overview of the arts district would not be complete without a mention of the Arts Council of Greater New Haven.
 Its offices share an Audubon Street building with the New Haven Ballet and the Community Foundation for Greater New Haven, another important New Haven institution.
 (The building itself, with its colorful banners, is a district landmark.)
 The Arts Council is less significant for its physical presence in the neighborhood than for what it does to promote the arts around town.
 (Read about that here.)

 For non-artists, the Arts Council’s most useful contribution may be publishing the Arts Paper.
 This handy guide is not strictly about the arts in the usual sense.
 Theater, music, dance, and the visual arts all get space, of course.
 But this news source covers creative pursuits of all sorts: food, businesses, and happenings around town.
-Pick up a paper copy at Clark’s Restaurant to peruse over pancakes.
-(Newspapers feel at home here, especially at the old-fashioned lunch counter.)
-Or read it on the go from your phone.
-However you get it, it’s essential reading for New Haveners in the know.
+It’s essential reading for New Haveners in the know.